 My haven is observing the Northern Lights in Alaska.

-Aqua Tai Chi
+Aqua Ai Chi (Tai Chi)

-ALL LEVELS.
+Previously Athletic Club Ai-Chi.
+DROP-IN CLASS.
+NO REGISTRATION REQUIRED.
+Please check-in 15 minutes early to secure a spot.
+First come first served.
 Experience this ancient Chinese discipline that tones and relaxes in the supportive environment of the pool.
 Tai Chi blends various postures and flowing movements that enhance the flow of the body’s internal energy while balancing mind and body.